Express

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

-The book Express in Action by Evan M. Hahn is an incredible resource for Express beginners.
+The book by Evan M. Hahn is an incredible resource for Express beginners.